Price Range (MSRP): $14,720 (Mazda2) to $29,985 (CX-9)

 Mazda’s driver-friendly lineup of cars and crossovers is back for 2014 with full redesigns of two of its most popular models, the compact Mazda3 and the midsize Mazda6.

-The smallest car in the stable is the subcompact Mazda2.
+The smallest car in the Mazda stable is the subcompact Mazda2.
 Only available as a four-door hatchback, the Mazda2 seats five and comes with more standard features than many other cars in this segment including keyless entry and an auxiliary audio input.

-The CX-9 crossover pushes seating capacity up to seven across three-rows and adds features like standard three-zone automatic climate control.
-All-wheel drive is optional here as it is on the CX-7, but the CX-9 comes with a larger V-6 engine for extra power.
+There is also a larger crossover available from Mazda, the CX-9.
+The CX-9 pushes seating capacity up to seven across three-rows of seats and adds features like standard three-zone automatic climate control.
+All-wheel drive is optional and the CX-9 comes with a standard V-6 engine for extra power.